 - Limited Inventory.
 Compared to a car dealership, which will have a huge inventory of cars, a rental company may only have select makes and models of certain cars.

 - Above Average Mileage.
 Used rentals tend to have more mileage than other cars of the same age.
-A 2-year-old former rental often has up to 40,000 miles on it, compared to the average used car at the same age, or 24,000 miles.
+A two-year-old former rental typically will have about 51,000 miles on it, compared to the average used car at the same age, or 24,000 miles.

 - No Upgrades.
 The flip side of no upsell is no upgrades.
 Rental cars are bought on an as-is basis, with no option to add a feature like a back-up camera or tinted windows.

 - Uncertain Accident Reports.
 Accident records for rentals aren't as thorough as a private vehicle's because rental companies have their own insurance and may not enter a claim on record for each accident.
 CARFAX reports for rental cars can sometimes lack reports of accidents.